celinelatulipe/ThinkLikeComputer/_sources/Conditionals/ChapterAssessment.rst

     .. image:: Figures/cdq6-3.png

     Given num = 49 on line 3, what value of i will cause line 14 to run?
+Hint: Prime numbers are numbers greater than 1 that only have two factors, 1 and the number itself.
+Notice that in order to reach line 14, line 12 must evaluate to true.
+Walk through the code to determine what is happening here and what the value will be when line 12 becomes true.

     -   :seven|7: Correct!
 When i = 7, (num % i) will equal 0
         :.*:      Hmmm try again, what causes the conditional on line 12 to be true?